e280/comrade/readme.md

 <br/>

-# ☭ COMRADE
+# Comrade

-## *WEB-WORKERS OF THE WORLD UNITE!*
-- async function calls are magically scheduled across available web workers
+## Web-workers of the world unite!
+- comrade aims to be the best web worker library for typescript
-- it's *bidirectional!* you call worker functions — and worker functions call you
+- bidirectional by default — you can call worker functions, and they can call you
+- clusters can magically schedule async calls across web workers
-- works in browsers and node
+- seamless browser and node compatibility
-- thread communication powered by [renraku](https://github.com/chase-moskal/renraku)
+- async rpc powered by [renraku](https://github.com/chase-moskal/renraku)

-### *INSTALL COMRADE!*
+### Install comrade
 ```sh
 npm i @e280/comrade
 ```

-### *MAKE YOUR SCHEMATIC TYPE!*
+### Make your schematic type
 ```ts
 // schematic.ts